afarhan/bitx40/installation_instructions/software-installation.md

 The Raduino will boot up again, the version number of the new firmware will briefly be shown on the display:

 ![upload-sketch4](upload-sketch4.png)

+Disconnect the USB cable.

+Power ON the radio.
+The Raduino will boot up.

+Enjoy the new firmware.
+Happy BitX-ing!